jfrancis42/get-smart/README.md

 CL-USER> (in-package :get-smart)
 GET-SMART>
 ```

+It's important to know that the api-key and the provider are both
+stored in non-exported variables (*api-key* and *provider*).
+The user
+of the library does not need to supply either of these once initially
+set.
+Of course, this implies that you can only use one provider at a
+time and not interleave calls to two different providers.
+I did this
+because it fit my use case and simplifies both the library and the
+code based on the library.

 To use the library, start by loading the credentials and setting the
 provider.
 Here's an example to load the DeepSeek API key and set the